CPAN-Security/security.metacpan.org/docs/cpan-starjacking.md

 ++ are sent by other CPAN authors.

-Manipulation of a PlusPlus score is possible but not cheap: it require creation of several spammy authors.
+Manipulation of a PlusPlus score is possible but not cheap: it requires creation of several spammy authors.

 And creations of authors requires a [request](https://pause.perl.org/pause/query?ACTION=request_id) and [manual acceptance](https://www.nntp.perl.org/group/perl.modules/2024/11/msg105533.html) by CPAN admins.